harness/developer-hub/docs/internal-developer-portal/plugins/custom-plugins/add-a-custom-plugin.md

 :::info

-This Feature is in **BETA** phase and is behind a Feature Flag.
-It's only enabled on few accounts on request.
+This Feature is in **BETA** phase and is behind `IDP_ENABLE_CUSTOM_PLUGINS` Feature Flag.
+Please contact the IDP product team if you would like to try out Custom Plugins.

 :::